Johannes Richter

-Johannes Richter (born 6 December 1993) is a German professional basketball player who last played for Mitteldeutscher BC of the Basketball Bundesliga.
+Johannes Richter (born 6 December 1993) is a former German professional basketball player who last played for Mitteldeutscher BC of the Basketball Bundesliga.

 Professional career

 On 6 June 2016, Richter signed a two-year deal with Telekom Baskets Bonn.

 Richter signed with BBL newcomers Oettinger Rockets for the 2017–18 season.

 On 14 August 2020, he signed with Gießen 46ers of the Basketball Bundesliga.

 On 8 January 2021, he signed with Hamburg Towers of the Basketball Bundesliga.

 On 11 June 2021, he signed with Mitteldeutscher BC of the Basketball Bundesliga.